 Ge 192.
 Special Topics in the Geological Sciences.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in the geological sciences.
 Students may enroll for any or all terms of this course without regard to sequence.
 Instructor: Staff.

 Ge 193.
 Special Topics in Geophysics.
 Units to be arranged.
+Second term.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in geophysics.
 Students may enroll for any or all terms of this course without regard to sequence.
-Instructor: Staff.
+Instructor: Gudmundsson.

 Ge 195.
 Special Topics in Field Geology.
 Units to be arranged; Offered by announcement.
 Field experiences in different geological settings.
 Supporting lectures will usually occur before and during the field experience.
 This course will be scheduled only when special opportunities arise.
 Class may be taken more than once.
 Instructor: Staff.